 Transmission of Information within Retina

 Photoreceptors synapse onto bipolar cells in the retina.
 There are two types of bipolar cells: OFF-center bipolar cells and ON-center bipolar cells.
-These cells respond in opposite ways to the glutamate released by the photoreceptors because they express different glutamate receptors.
+These cells respond in opposite ways to the glutamate released by the photoreceptors because they express different types of glutamate receptors.
 Like photoreceptors, the bipolar cells do not fire action potential and only respond with graded postsynaptic potentials.

-In OFF bipolar cells, the glutamate released by the photoreceptor is excitatory.
-OFF bipolar cells express ionotropic glutamate receptors.
+In OFF-center bipolar cells, the glutamate released by the photoreceptor is excitatory.
+OFF-center bipolar cells express glutamate receptors.
 In the dark, the photoreceptor is depolarized, and thus releases more glutamate.
 The glutamate released by the photoreceptor activates the ionotropic receptors, and sodium can flow into the cell, depolarizing the membrane potential.
 In the light, the photoreceptor is hyperpolarized, and thus does not release glutamate.
 This lack of glutamate causes the ionotropic receptors to close, preventing sodium influx, hyperpolarizing the membrane potential of the OFF-center bipolar cell.
 One way to remember this is that OFF-center bipolar cells are excited by the dark (when the lights are OFF).

-In ON bipolar cells, the glutamate released by the photoreceptor is inhibitory.
-ON bipolar cells express metabotropic glutamate receptors.
+In ON-center bipolar cells, the glutamate released by the photoreceptor is inhibitory.
+ON-center bipolar cells express glutamate receptors.
 In the dark, the photoreceptor is depolarized, and thus releases more glutamate.
-The glutamate released by the photoreceptor activates the metabotropic receptors on ON-center bipolar cells, and the G-proteins close cation channels in the membrane, stopping the influx of sodium and calcium, hyperpolarizing the membrane potential.
+The glutamate released by the photoreceptor binds to the metabotropic receptors on ON-center bipolar cells, and the G-proteins close cation channels in the membrane, stopping the influx of sodium and calcium, hyperpolarizing the membrane potential.
 In the light, the photoreceptor is hyperpolarized, and thus does not release glutamate.
 The absence of glutamate results in the ion channels being open and allowing cation influx, depolarizing the membrane potential.
 You can remember that ON-center bipolar cells are excited by the light (when the lights are ON).

 Retinal ganglion cells are the third and last cell type that directly conveys visual sensory information, receiving inputs from the bipolar cells.
 OFF-center and ON-center bipolar cells synapse on OFF-center and ON-center ganglion cells, respectively.
 The axons of the retinal ganglion cells bundle together and form the optic nerve, which then exits the eye through the optic disk.
 Retinal ganglion cells are the only cell type to send information out of the retina, and they are also the only cell that fires action potentials.
 The ganglion cells fire in all lighting conditions, but it is the relative firing rate that encodes information about light.
 A move from dark to light will cause OFF-center ganglion cells to decrease their firing rate and ON-center ganglion cells to increase their firing rate.

 Each bipolar and ganglion cell responds to light stimulus in a specific area of the retina.
 This region of retina is the cell’s receptive field.
 Receptive fields in the retina are circular.